6859-sp21/final-project-call-of-data/README.md

-## Call of Data: Exposing Implicit Biasing in Data Visualization
+## Call of Data: An Interactive Exploration of the Bias in Visualization-Making

 #### Authors: Axelle Clochard and Lama Aoudi

 {Insert Image of final dashboard}